ryan109/Serverless-Workshop/README.md

 1. AWS Account - https://aws.amazon.com/Sign-Up‎
 2. Amazon Developer Account - https://developer.amazon.com/

 It should be pretty quick setting both of these things up, your AWS account may require card info but it won't charge your account unless you start using chargable resources.
-The material in this tutorial *DOES NOT* cause any charges to your account.
+The material in this tutorial *DOES NOT* cause any charges to your account. *Unless you make over 1million requests to your Lambda within a month, in which case I accept no responsibility for that cost.*

+For those that are interested, you can view the free tier Lambda model [here](https://aws.amazon.com/lambda/pricing/)

 ## Getting Started